Interested in learning more about manual-code, low-code, and no-code testing? Have a look at this 2022 article from the Sofy team!

-Since joining SOFY.AI, I am getting a better appreciation of role of automation in software testing.
+Since joining Sofy, I am getting a better appreciation of role of automation in software testing.
 While automation may be the nirvana for any software QA team, 100% automation is impossible.
-This also the pragmatic view we took in developing SOFY.AI.
+This also the pragmatic view we took in developing Sofy.

-To get a holistic perspective, let me start with different dimensions of Testing.
-You can find in many articles on this topic in medium website.
+To get a holistic perspective, let me start with the different dimensions of Testing.
+You can find in many articles on this topic over at Medium.

 1. Functional & Non-Functional Testing

 Testing can be broadly classified into functional or non-functional testing.
 Functional testing is app-specific and validates app functionality.
 So if you have a shopping app, functional tests validate your core functions like product catalog search, shopping cart, shipping and tax calculation, checkout experience, etc. Non-functional testing is app-agnostic and is about behavior of the app independent of the app’s functionality.
 It tests for app’s performance, UX design, usability, crashes, globalization, localization so that these issues are detected before the app is released to production.
 Much of non-functional testing is performed manually using exploratory testing given the non-deterministic nature of these tests.